White horse

 “The egg,” said Digby.
 “When it exploded it went all over the wall, the bench, the floor.
 I think you’ll agree that those areas were pretty well wiped down and clean.
 Plus, I vacuumed up what was on the floor.”

 “Huh.
-Okay, so: It’s pretty bad here,” I said.
+Okay, so – it’s pretty bad here,” I said.
 “We may need more details from you in the coming days.
 I’ll see what the insurance company has to say.”

 “Insurance… company?” said Digby, his voice wavering.